 HCLP’s recent performance

-Emerge Energy Services (EMES) and Hi-Crush Partners (HCLP) both reported strong 2Q17 results.
-Hi-Crush Partners sold 2.1 million tons of sand in the quarter, representing a 53.0% rise over the previous quarter.
-It expects strong results in 3Q17 with a 14.0%–24.0% sequential growth in volumes.
+Emerge Energy Services (EMES) and Hi-Crush Partners (HCLP) both reported strong 3Q17 results.
+Hi-Crush Partners sold 2.5 million tons of sand in the third quarter of 2017, representing 16% growth over the last quarter.
+Moreover, Hi-Crush Partners expects strong results in 4Q17 with an 8%–16% sequential growth in volumes.

 EMES expects high volume growth

-Strong volume growth contributed to positive DCF (distributable cash flow) for the two MLPs after several quarters of negative flows.
-Let’s analyze the DCF and capital expenditure trend for Emerge Energy Services and Hi-Crush Partners in the next part of this series.
+Strong volume growth contributed to strong DCF (distributable cash flows) growth for the two MLPs in 3Q17.
+Let’s analyze the DCF and capital expenditures trends for Emerge Energy Services and Hi-Crush Partners in the next part of this series.